BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

 period (horizontal back proch), and same thing after each frame ( vertical front porch, pulse of vsync, then vertical back porch).
 The widths of the front/back porch and sync pulses are all given in 'pixels'.
-_some authors start each pixel row with the back porch, then pixel data, then front porch and sync, which I find less natural_.
+_Note: some authors start each pixel row with the back porch, then pixel data, then front porch and sync, which I find less natural_.
 The timings are standard, and can be found for instance [here](http://martin.hinner.info/vga/timing.html).
 To generate the pixel clock,